chombo-discharge/chombo-discharge/doc/sphinx/source/RunningSimulations.rst

 Running simulations
 ===================

 To run simulations, the user must first compile his application.
-Once the application has been defined (either from :ref:`Chap:WorkedExample1` or by using the :ref:`Chap:PythonInterface`, he may compile is by
+Once the application has been defined, the user may compile is by

 .. code-block:: bash